synvek/synvek/readme-project.md

 ## About Synvek

-Synvek is all-in-one GUI application to run & explore LLM with text, image and voice locally.
+Synvek is all-in-one GUI application to manage & run & explore LLM with text, image and voice locally.

 ## Main Features

-Synvek is built on Rust & Deno & Tauri & Mistral.rs/Candle.
-It can run & chat with local AI by  single application.No python or node required
+It is powered by Rust & Deno & Tauri & llama.cpp/stable-diffusion.cpp/Mistral.rs/Candle.
+It can run & chat with local AI by  single application.
+No python or node required.

+You can chat with multiple LLMs in one conversion including text, image generation and so on.

 ### Mutliple models support.
 Chat completion, image generation or voice output in one application and one chat.